2020 Girl Scout Day

 Did you know that NC State Park Rangers wear many hats, literally?
 This fun program will introduce your Scouts to a day in the life of one of Chimney Rock’s Rangers and let them see for themselves what this job entails.
 Scouts will have the opportunity to begin their journey to becoming a Chimney Rock State Park Junior Ranger.

 Need to get those wiggles out?
-Our 32-foot climbing wall will be open from 1– 4pm, so your scouts can test their skills.
+Our 32-foot climbing wall will be open from 1– 4pm, so your scouts can test their Need to get those wiggles out?
+Our 32-foot climbing tower will be open from 1– 4pm, so your scouts can test their skills.
 There is no additional fee for this activity, but lines can get long.
 Plan ahead!
-All participants must be 25lbs or more and bring their signed waiver to participate.
+All participants must weigh 25lbs or more and bring their signed waiver to participate.
 (You’ll be sent the form one week prior to the event).

 Self Guided Hikes